STAT545-UBC-hw-2018-19/hw02-shreeramsenthi/dplyr_intro.md

 |Europe   |  360|
 |Oceania  |   24|

-Here are some summary stats for `year`.
+Here are some summary stats for `year` generated using the `summary()` function.
 Note that since median and mean are the same, the variable has very little skew.

 ```
 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.